 “Dar” means “house” and “Dar Moustaqbel” means ‘house of the future’ in Darija (moroccan arabic).
 Dar Moustaqbel is a HOME to Berber student girls from the remote villages in the High Atlas mountains in Southern Morocco.
 For these girls to study at the university or another form of higher education is not easy.
 According to local customs, they are expected to simply stay in their villages, marry and become mothers.

-Dar Moustaqbel offers a safe haven for the brave girls who want to follow a different path.
+Dar Moustaqbel offers a safe haven for the brave girls who want to follow a different path in life.
 Living here enables them to fully focus on their studies.

 WHO & WHY

 Dar Moustaqbel has been set up by Hanneke Ouwehand-Van Hooff.
-Before embarking on this adventure, in her free time she worked as a volunteer at three different boarding houses run by the Education for All Morocco foundation.
-EFAM has five boarding houses in rural mountain areas for girls who are in high school.
+Before embarking on this adventure, in her free time she worked as a volunteer at three different boarding houses for highschool girls (EFAM), in the High Atlas Mountains.

 In rural Morocco, where schools are few and far between, it is the girls who generally have to stay at home.
 It is the boys in the family who attend school.
-The five Education for All houses are all located near good schools so that the girls who live there can go to school every day.
+A boarding house is located in a mountain village near a good, regional school, so the girls can go to school every day.
 With great results over the last ten years: all girls are highly motivated, work hard and get excellent grades in school.
 Their dream to continue to study hard and built a different future then most of the girls in their agegroup, is there.

-Dar Moustaqbel can help.
-Living here, these Berber girls can study, develop their talents and work towards a different future for themselves ánd their families.
+To help these brave girls we set up Dar Moustaqbel.
+Living here, they can study, develop their talents and work towards a different future for themselves ánd their families.